celery/celery/docs/userguide/configuration.rst

 ``result_persistent``
 ~~~~~~~~~~~~~~~~~~~~~

 If set to :const:`True`, result messages will be persistent.
 This means the
-messages will not be lost after a broker restart.
+messages won't be lost after a broker restart.
 The default is for the
 results to be transient.

 Example configuration